kemitchell/plain-website-terms-of-service/terms.md

 13. You may not encourage or help anyone in violation of these terms.

-14. You may no impersonate others through the website.
+14. You may not impersonate others through the website.

 ## <a id="content-standards">Content Standards</a>